basilisp-lang/basilisp/docs/repl.rst

 REPL
 ====

-The REPL is an interactive programming environment which Basilisp users can interact with the programmable runtime environment in real time.
+The REPL is an interactive programming environment which Basilisp users can manipulate the runtime environment in real time, iteratively developing and changing their code one line at a time.
 You can start up the REPL from a command-line using the command:

 .. code-block:: shell